kkoltun/dev_notes/java/maven.md

 #### Build Phases That Are Not Called via CLI

-The phases starings with `pre-*`, `post-*`, `process-*` are usually not directly called via CLI.
+The phases starting with `pre-*`, `post-*`, `process-*` are usually not directly called via CLI.
 These phases sequence the build, producing intermediate results that are not useful outside the build. **In the case of invoking `integration-test`, the environment may be left in a hanging state.**

 ## Assigning tasks to each of build phases
 ### Packaging